Responsible Visitor Charter

 7. Feedback and Suggestions

-As we strive for continuous improvement on our sustainability journey, we value your feedback on how we can improve our sustainability efforts.
-If you have any suggestions or observations, please share them with our staff during your visit.
+As we strive for continuous improvement on our sustainability journey, we value your feedback on how we can improve our sustainability efforts and environmental work.
+If you have any observations or suggestions, please share them with our staff during your visit, use the feedback form linked above, or send us an email.
+We’ll be glad to hear from you.

 Image © Green Tourism / Facebook